-THE CRISIS IS AFFECTING THE ENTIRE COMMUNITY
+THE CRISIS IS AFFECTING EVERYONE

 We are seeing businesses struggling more than ever to attract and retain employees, families moving out of the region, traffic worsening with longer commutes, and youth and retirees unable to remain when transitioning to the next stages of their lives.
 The lack of housing increases economic inequality and homelessness and decreases diversity.

 THE SOLUTION IS THE RIGHT TYPE OF SUPPLY